OCTACHRON Manual

 CC on every step

-If activated, instead of sending CC messages only when sending actual MIDI notes, Octachron will then also send CC messages without any active steps.
+If activated, instead of sending CC messages only when sending actual MIDI notes, OCTACHRON will then also send CC messages without any active steps.
 This comes in handy, if you want to control an instrument parameter without sending a note.

 Swing (50-100%)